secretstartups/handbook/support/workflows/associating_needs_org_tickets_with_orgs.html.md

 To associate a user with an organization:

+1. Make sure the user exists in SFDC.
+If not, please ping their AM/TAM (via Chatter aka Salesforce Feed) to add the user in SFDC.
 1. Click on the user's name in ZD ticket.
 1. In the "Org" field type the organization name.
 1. Select the appropriate organization.

 ![Adding a user to an existing organization](/images/handbook/support/zendesk_needs_org-add.png)

 **Note**: If a customer raises a ticket to add some users in their organization, here are some things to take note of:

 - If the user exists in both SFDC and Zendesk, we can associate the user to the org.
 - If the user exists in SFDC but not in Zendesk, you can create the user in Zendesk if you desire or just inform the user that when they first submit a ticket in the Support Portal the Zapier process we have in place should auto-associate the user in the org.
-- If the user does not exist in both SFDC and Zendesk,  we can ping their TAM/AM (via Chatter) and ask them to add the user in SFDC.
+- If the user does not exist in both SFDC and Zendesk,  we can ping their TAM/AM (via Chatter aka Salesforce Feed) and ask them to add the user in SFDC.
 Once the user is in SFDC, the Zapier process we have in place will also auto-associate the user to their org when they register or submit a ticket via the Support portal.

 ### Removing a user from an organization